davidtheclark/react-aria-tabpanel/README.md

 # react-aria-tabpanel [![Build Status](https://travis-ci.org/davidtheclark/react-aria-tabpanel.svg?branch=master)](https://travis-ci.org/davidtheclark/react-aria-tabpanel)

+---

+**SEEKING CO-MAINTAINERS!** Continued development of this project is going to require the work of one or more dedicated co-maintainers (or forkers).
+If you're interested, please comment in [this issue](https://github.com/davidtheclark/react-aria-tabpanel/issues/28).

+---

 A React component that helps you build *accessible* tabs, by providing keyboard interactions and ARIA attributes described in [the WAI-ARIA Tab Panel Design Pattern](http://www.w3.org/TR/wai-aria-practices/#tabpanel).

 Please check out [the demo](http://davidtheclark.github.io/react-aria-tabpanel/demo/).